zhangky12/enviRule/README.md

 Author: Kunyang Zhang
 e-mail: kunyang.zhang@eawag.ch

-###Note: you can find reactions to play with under the folder "example".
-You can apply automatically extracted rules on reactions with envipath_reaction (https://github.com/zhangky12/envipath_reaction)
+Note: you can find reactions to play with under the folder "example".
+You can apply automatically extracted rules on reactions with envipath_reaction (https://github.com/zhangky12/envipath_reaction).
+The script for evaluating external rules from https://doi.org/10.1016/j.ymben.2021.02.006 can be found in MERules_exp (https://github.com/zhangky12/MERules_exp).

 Quick start